ShaneFrench/AcronymJavaPuzzle/README.md

 __5)__ A simple replaceAll regex to remove whitespace.

 __6)__ Realised I could probably use replaceAll to fix every acronym, but without Googling I couldn't remember enough from my training to complete this task fully.
+And this was the output:

+Conversion for Portable Network Graphics: PNG Conversion for Ruby on Rails: RR
+Conversion for HyperText Markup Language: HTML Conversion for First In, First Out: FIFO
+Conversion for PHP: Hypertext Preprocessor: PHP:HP Conversion for GNU Image Manipulation Program: GNUIMP Conversion for Complementary metal-oxide semiconductor: C Conversion for Cat in a Hat: CH

 ## I'm happy to complete another attempt with Google's assistance